 how to create an account, come by the education center to see a

 counselor.
-A counselor will help you complete your enrollment in GoArmyEd and set up your education goals.
+A counselor will help you complete your enrollment in GoArmyEd and to define your education goals.

 Education counselors can provide information on other scholarships and financial aid.

 Do you have general questions about your VA education benefits?
-Your education counselor can help you understand your benefits.
+Your education counselor can help you understand how your benefits will work.
+Information on

-Veterans Educational Benefits Information is available by link to the VA Homepage.
+Veterans Educational Benefits is also available on the VA Homepage.

-On-Duty Classes: Need to raise your GT score for reclassification or a commissioning program?
+On-Duty Classes: Do you need to raise your GT score for reclassification or a commissioning program?
+Do you need a basic skills refresher to help you perform your job better?

-The Basic Skills Education Program may be perfect for you.
+Functional Academic Skills Training (FAST) class may be perfect for you.
 This

 on-duty program, taught by an instructor, refreshes you on your

 The testing office is located in Room 116 in Bldg 417.
-Testing is by appointment.
-Please call (703) 696-9173 for more information or to schedule a test.
-The testing office offers Army Personnel Tests, DANTES tests.
+Testing is by appointment only.
+Please call 703- 696-9173 for more information or to schedule a test.
+The testing office offers Army Personnel Tests and some DANTES tests.

 Multi-use Learning Facility (MLF):

 The MLF is located in Room 112.
 The MLF has computers for use and an extensive library of MOS and other study materials for loan.
-It’s a great place to study, prepare Army classes, and keep in touch with friends and family.
+It’s a great place to study, take required online training, and prepare Army classes.
 The MLF is open from 7:30 a.m.- 3:45p.m.
 Monday through Friday.
 If you would like more information, please call 703-696-0198.

 Fort Myer College Programs

-Several colleges have representatives at the JBM-HH Center (Rm.
+Several colleges have representatives at the Fort Myer Army Education Center (Rm.
 215) for your convenience and many offer on-post classes.

 email.
 Hours are Monday-Friday, 07:30 a.m-4:00 p.m.
 For a